|Lowest Recommended Age:||High School|

 Saul fires him (obligatory “Jerry Maguire” joke).
 Dan has hit bottom.
 And that is when he sees Greta, who has been reluctantly dragged on stage at an open mic night, and is quietly singing before an indifferent audience.
 In a moment of piercing beauty, Dan looks over at her and does not just hear but actually sees an arrangement come together around her, as ghostly instruments begin to, yes, delicately, fill in to support her song.
 She reminds him of what made him excited about music, and he tells her he wants to record her.

 Like “Once,” there are scenes of people sharing music, of extemporaneous singing and composing, that light up the characters with so much shimmer it gives us goosebumps.
 There’s a fairy tale quality to the story.
-Of course they decide to forego a recording studio and made the album with hit and run session outdoors all over New York City where they run into adorable urchins who provide back-up vocals (and apparently don’t require releases) and finish the tracks before they have to grab the gear and run from the cops.
+Of course they decide to forego a recording studio and made the album with hit and run session outdoors all over New York City where they run into adorable urchins who provide back-up vocals (and apparently don’t require contracts or royalties or any other pesky little legal details) and finish the tracks before they have to grab the gear and run from the cops.

 I wish they had kept the original title for the film, “Can a Song Save Your Life?”
 It is more apt, more vivid, less safe.
 Carney is wonderful at evoking the joy of music, its healing powers, and the way it connects us to each other and the universe.
 This is a love story, not between Dan and Greta or between them and their exes but between humans and music.